CIS1221-2023-2024/C4-TestingAutomation/Initial_Pre-Requisites.md

-Project – Testing Automation
+# Testing Automation

-Pre-Requisites
+# Initial Pre-Requisites

 -	The aim is to set up a simple suite of automated tests which will ascertain the correct functionality of the key functions (method) of a main end-user program/code.